DigitalRuby/ExitPopup/README.md

 </head>
 ```

-You can include the source direct from github if desired: https://raw.githubusercontent.com/DigitalRuby/ExitPopup/main/src/digitalruby.exitpopup.js
+You can include the source direct from github if desired: https://raw.githubusercontent.com/DigitalRuby/ExitPopup/main/src/digitalruby.exitpopup.js.
+You will need to use a service like jsdelivr to get the correct mime type.

 Next, setup the styles for the popup, and optionally a popup background: